computersarecool/respectrable/README.md

 ### Instructions
 - Make sure to add this folder to the Max search path
-- Take note of the networking information in `settings.json` - this contains the ports on which to receive and the hosts and ports to which data is sent
+- Take note of the networking information in `settings.json` - this contains the hosts and ports to send and receive data
 - Add `spectra_max.amxd` to the master track on a Live set

 ### API